In the fall of 2016, Jayne Simmons of Sister Sage Herbs, a natural remedies company, was turning away customers.

 Jayne saw an opportunity for business growth.
 She believed that with a dedicated location, Sister Sage Herbs could increase revenue by $100,000 per year and decrease operating expenses by 20%.
 She found a location that met her needs but needed capital to transform the raw space into a functioning commercial kitchen.
 So Jayne reached out to Ventures for help.
 Ventures’ offers Business Builder loans of up to $35,000 to small business owners.
 Through the Ventures loan program, Jayne received a $33,000 loan to build out the new location, purchase equipment, and develop an inventory back stock.

 Then Jayne received a $33,000 loan from Ventures.

-Today, Sister Sage Herbs is operating successfully and efficiently out their own location.
+Today, Sister Sage Herbs is operating successfully and efficiently out their own location in South Park.
 Sales continue to boom and Sister Sage Herbs now employs seven people.
 This year, Jayne’s business will exceed $300,000 in revenue.
 But for Jayne, that isn’t everything.
 “This is my dream business.
 My products help people on their journey to a healthier lifestyle.
-With the loan and supportive coaching from Ventures, I am able to do even more of what I love – handcrafting herbal remedies that enrich the lives of others.”
+With the loan and supportive coaching from Ventures, I am able to do even more of what I love–handcrafting herbal remedies that enrich the lives of others.”